RaghavVerma24/Imaginate/README.md

 ## Usage

 ### Creating an Image
-1. Select the type of image you want to generate from the dropdown menu.
+1. Navigate to the creationg page.
-2. Enter a description of the image you want to generate.
+2. Enter a description of the image you want to generate and your name.
 3. Click the "Generate" button.

-### Saving an Image
-1. Click on the generated image to view it.
-2. Click the "Save Image" button to save it to Cloudinary.
+4. Post it to the community.